cyberphone/doc/payments/review-secure-payment-confirmation.md

 - No support for PoS payments.
 Typing in card numbers in a shop doesn't look like a viable concept
 - Cumbersome merchant integration, making outsourcing to Stripe etc the only realistic alternative for the majority of merchants

+## Other Hurdles
+Althiugh the use of FIDO/WebAuthn adds PSD2 compatible SCA (Stron Customer Authentication) and "dynamic binding", the banks in the EU are in fact ready with this upgrade.
+SPC presumes that the banks would depretate their huge (and on-going) investments in their pretty well functioning mobile banking apps.

 ## Conclusion
 Is this a problem?
 That depends of your perspective.
-Given the downsides below, my guess is that SPC will later join PaymentHandler on the growing cemetery of failed Google/W3C payment intiaves.
+Given the downsides and hurdles, my guess is that SPC will later join PaymentHandler on the growing cemetery of failed Google/W3C payment intiaves.